islibrary/documentation/Current Documentation/6 - Documentation - Thermocenter oven/Thermocenter oven documentation.md

 Please note that while these baking parameters have yielded positive results for U-matic and open reel tapes, certain Ampex 1" tapes may require significantly longer baking times.
 However, for U-matic and open reel tapes, the specified parameters are typically sufficient.[^1]

-[^1]: Recommendations from AV preservationist Morgan Morel from BAVC who also has the thermocenter oven.
+[^1]: Recommendations from AV preservationist Morgan Morel, from BAVC, who also has the ThermoCenter oven.